The AP Interview: US ‘vulnerable’ to COVID without new shots | WTOP News

 Jha predicted that the next generation of vaccines, which are likely to be targeted at the currently prevailing omicron strain, “are going to provide a much, much higher degree of protection against the virus that we will encounter in the fall and winter.”
 But he warned that the U.S. is at risk of losing its place in line to other countries if Congress doesn’t act in the next several weeks.

+“All of these variants were first identified outside of the United States,” he said.
+“If the goal is to protect the American people, we have got to make sure the world is vaccinated.
+I mean, there’s just no ‘domestic-only’ approach here.”

+His comments came after he and Biden addressed the second global COVID-19 vaccination summit and pressed for the international community not to get complacent in addressing the pandemic.

-In March, Biden requested $22.5 billion in emergency funding for the virus response, but the money has been held up, first by sticker-shock in Congress and now amid wrangling over expiring pandemic-era migrant restrictions at the U.S.-Mexico border.
+Here in the U.S., Biden requested $22.5 billion in emergency funding for the virus response in March, but the money has been held up, first by sticker-shock in Congress and now amid wrangling over expiring pandemic-era migrant restrictions at the U.S.-Mexico border.

 Jha said he’s been making the case to lawmakers for additional funding for weeks, calling it a “very pared down request” and “the bare minimum that we need to get through this fall and winter without large loss of life.”